LamaAni/KubernetesJobOperator/README.md

 Will forward all job logs from the job pods to the airflow log.

 # ALPHA
-This repository is in alpha, and should not be used for production.
+This repository is in alpha testing, and is published to allow contribution.

 # Why to use